We’ve spent months exploring this incredible country to bring you our list of the absolute best things to do in Japan! Let’s get into it.

 Japan is a country with a fascinating heritage and interesting history – it’s just so much fun visiting its many attractions.

-You can see things like old temples, royal palaces, breathtaking gardens, and even quirky fun attractions like real life Mario Kart.
+You can see things like old temples and shrines, royal palaces, hot springs, breathtaking gardens, and even quirky fun attractions like real life Mario Kart.

 Japan is a great destination for everyone, from families to independent travellers; anyone will easily have a great time there.